ooliver1/eludris/plan.md

 You can follow people or send them a friend request.

-[STB] You also gain some sort of karma like currency? depending on how well your posts are received, how much you talk with other people and so on.
+[STC] You also gain some sort of karma like currency? depending on how well your posts are received, how much you talk with other people and so on.

 - Bots done *right*

-[STB] Bots will be user accounts (like you'd see on reddit or twitter) which would mean that they wouldn't have any api limitation because if you can do something malicious with a bot account you can do it with a user account so I think we should focus on making all types of accounts relatively unexploitable.
+[STC] Bots will be user accounts (like you'd see on reddit or twitter) which would mean that they wouldn't have any api limitation because if you can do something malicious with a bot account you can do it with a user account so I think we should focus on making all types of accounts relatively unexploitable.